the ART of the POSSIBLE - London SW19

 Two On-Site Computers

-• Computer 2: Is a Digital Timer to assist runners with their Rep and Recovery times.
-It also holds Performance Profiles and longer term runner information.
+• Is a Digital Timer to assist runners with their Rep and Recovery times.

-• Trevor uses our Precision Training Protocol (Section 3] to generate the PTTs.
+• Trevor uses our Precision Training Protocol (Section 3] to generate the Personal Training Data

 .